tatiC/ajax_search/README.md

 I know this is not the best solution but, doing this way i will have to "do it myself" but...this is good, so i can make some mistakes and learn with them.

 When the time comes i'll try a mix of the solutions above.

+Gems used in this project:
+	ransack
+	inherited_resources

 Cheers!